meaning of ecr in passport

 For Indian citizens who desire to work in specified nations, ECR (Emigration Check Required) passports are needed.
 Before you travel to certain territories, authorized passport holders must obtain an Emigration Approval first from the Office of the Protector of Emigrants (POE) under the 1983 emigration Act.
 If the passport does not have any marking in the passport for passports granted before 2007 January, that is an ECR passport.
 If there is no mark on the passport till January 2007 then it is a non-ECR.
 If you already have an ECR passport, it will be marked with the words 'Emigration Check Required.'
 If you have a non-ECR passport, then in that case your passport will not have the words 'Emigration Check Required' printed on it.
-For further information related to Dubai visas visit Dubai Visit Visa Online.
+For further information related to Dubai visit visas.

 ECR Passport purpose